Terry Sullivan (Australian politician)

 Terence Boland Sullivan (born 6 February 1949) is a former Australian politician.
 He was born in Brisbane.
-Before entering politics he was a school teacher, and a member of the Queensland Association of Teachers and Independent Schools.
-In 1981, he joined the Labor.
+Before entering politics, he was a school teacher and a member of the Queensland Association of Teachers and Independent Schools.
+In 1981, he joined the Labor Party.
 He was elected to the Legislative Assembly of Queensland in 1991 as the member for Nundah, moving to Chermside in 1992 and Stafford in 2001.
 When Labor won the 1998 state election, Sullivan was appointed Government Whip, a position he held until his retirement from politics in 2006.